txr13/zfs-dr/README.md

 Obviously, ZFS will need to be installed.
 Beyond that, other external programs used include:
 - `date`
 - `mktemp`
+-  grep
 - `openssl`
 - `7za`

-The first three probably come as part of a standard install of your preferred distro, with 7-Zip being the only additional package required (and only if using the optional compression step).
+The first four probably come as part of a standard install of your preferred distro, with 7-Zip being the only additional package required (and only if using the optional compression step).

 ## Usage